2025 MAB Convention Agenda

 10:45am – 11:30am Breakout Session 3

-Presentation 3A – Community programs and supports, a guide/path for you
+Presentation 3A – American Council of the Blind Community platforms and programs and supports, a guide/path for you, Cindy Hollis

 11:45am – 12:45 pm Lunch (buffet style taco/potato bar)